 Let cool and enjoy:).

-I’m on a mission to create more Indian recipes, so be on the lookout for them!
+I’m on a mission to create more Indian recipes (especially after our trip to India!), so be on the lookout for them!
 In the meantime, saag is a great way to get in more greens and is super tasty, too.
 Let me know if you love this recipe as much as we do!

 Posts may contain affiliate links.
 Products purchased through an affiliate link have the same costs, but Easy Real Food will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!